 Samsung Galaxy Buds 2 vs Galaxy Buds Pro: sound quality

 The Galaxy Buds Pro are tonally-balanced and provide plenty of detail through the midrange.
 You can expect nice harmonic separation and a civilised level of bass, too.
-Overall the Buds sound inoffensive but lack sparkle.
-It's a performance that falls short of class-leaders.
+Overall these Buds Pro sound inoffensive but lack sparkle.
+It's a performance that falls short of class leaders.